“Sightseeing is the art of disappointment.“

-Sightseeing Overkill can happen whenever you do too much of one activity that is not truly interesting to you.
-It is usually a sign that you haven’t learned how to make that activity enjoyable to you.
+Sightseeing Overkill can also refer to burnout that occurs when you overdo any activity that is not truly interesting to you.
+It is usually a sign that you haven’t learned how to make that activity enjoyable.
 (Generally, because either unconsciously or consciously, you are doing what you think a tourist is supposed to do).

 Steps to Address Sightseeing Overkill

-If you find yourself experiencing Sightseeing Overkill, here are some steps to help you overcome it.
+If you are experiencing Sightseeing Overkill, here are some steps to help you overcome it.
 If it lasts a while, you may have a bit of culture shock.

 - Visit fewer places for more time.
 Slowing down helps you to absorb what you are learning better.
 It also allows you to relax and explore alternative activities better.

 - Spend enough time at big tourist attractions to get to know them well.
-When I was in Florence, Italy, unlike most tourists, I spent the first two days just at the Duomo (cathedral) exploring all the different buildings and museums.
-The exploration of the Duomo gave me a sense of why Florence in the sixteenth century was such a remarkable place.
-It also whetted my appetite for two more weeks learning all about the Florentine Renaissance.
+When I was in Florence, Italy, unlike most tourists, I spent the first two days just at the Duomo (cathedral), exploring all the different buildings and museums.
+Exploring the Duomo gave me a sense of why Florence was such a remarkable place in the sixteenth century.
+It also whetted my appetite for two more weeks of learning all about the Florentine Renaissance.

 - Check out a few off-the-beaten-path sights in each city you visit.
-I have been to Washington DC three times to see some of the City’s lesser-known museums.
+I have visited Washington DC three times to see some of the city’s lesser-known museums.
 (Some of my favorites include the Postal, Spy, Building, American Indian, African Art, and the News museums).

-- Learn about the period when the city where you are visiting was most significant.
+- Learn about the period when the city you visited was most significant.
 I learned to appreciate Florence, Italy, by reading three well-researched books about the city in the Renaissance:

 - Tim Ward’s The Medici’s Money.